Esri/calcite-base/README.md

 @import "./node_modules/@esri/calcite-base/dist/_index.scss";
 ```

-If you only require certain modules, and don't want to litter your Sass scope with all the variables and mixins, you can import each section directly as well:
+If you only require certain mixins, you can import each section directly as well:

 ```scss
 @import "./node_modules/@esri/calcite-base/dist/_type.scss";